-Over the past 20 years the Australian goat meat industry has experienced strong growth, largely underpinned by the sale of goats derived from rangeland or extensive production systems.
-Australia is the world leader in goat meat exports, with around 95% of Australian goat meat sent offshore (mostly to the US and Asia) and accounting for around 50% of the global goat meat trade.
+Over the past 20 years, the Australian goat meat industry has experienced strong growth, largely underpinned by the sale of goats derived from rangeland or extensive production systems.
+Australia is the world leader in goat meat exports, with around 95 per cent of Australian goat meat sent offshore (mostly to the US and Asia) and accounting for around 50 per cent of the global goat meat trade.

-Around 90% of Australia's meat production is derived from rangeland goats, the majority of which are mustered from semi-arid western regions of the eastern states.
-The rangeland goat population was estimated to be between 4-6 million head in 2011, but an accurate measure of the population is difficult due to the vast spread of the population and its ability to rapidly reproduce under favourable seasonal conditions.9 is regarded as one of the major challenges facing the industry.
-The industry is currently exploring access to new markets such as China for the export of fresh pork.
+Around 90 per cent of Australia's meat production is derived from rangeland goats, the majority of which are mustered from semi-arid western regions of the eastern states.
+The rangeland goat population was estimated to be between 4-6 million head in 2011, but an accurate measure of the population is difficult due to the vast spread of the population and its ability to rapidly reproduce under favourable seasonal conditions.10